KejPi/AbracaDABra/README.md

 ### RTL-TCP

 RTL-TCP is a simple server that provides an IQ signal stream.
 The application can connect to a server running on localhost (127.0.0.1) as well as on a remote server.
-The server implementation [by old-dab](https://github.com/old-dab/rtlsdr) also supports the so called control port.
+The server implementation [by old-dab](https://github.com/old-dab/rtlsdr) also supports the so-called control port.
 Connection to this port is optional, but when it is connected, the application can estimate the RF level in dBm.

 RTL-TCP devices support 3 gain control modes:

 * Software (default) - gain is controlled by the application
 * Hardware - internal HW gain control by the RTL-SDR device the server is connected to.
 RF level estimation is not available in this mode.
 * Manual - manual control of the gain

 _Note:_ The SW AGC level threshold value can be adjusted to control the maximum level threshold for automatic gain control.
-This control is more intended for debugging, the default value is well tuned so it does typically not needed to be altered.
+This control is more intended for debugging, the default value is well tuned so it does typically not need to be altered.
 Please do not report any issues if you have changed the value.

 <p align="center" width="100%">
     <img width="752" height="746" alt="RTL_TCP Settings" src="https://github.com/user-attachments/assets/09432a8e-7d6e-4f5a-be66-0441ed85346d" />